openshift/openshift-origin-design/designs/virtualization/4.6/Next-run-configuration/Next-run-configuration.md

 ![Edit Flavor modal w inline alert that lets user clear change they made](img/Edit.png)

-If they will choose to clear the changes - that action will remove all the changes they have made and the user will return to the VM details view.
+For future implementation, if users will choose to clear the changes - that action will remove all the changes they have made and the user will return to the VM details view.

 ![Clear changes modal](img/ClearChanges2.png)